projectatomic/adb-tests/testsuite/Library/vagrant/README.md

     Path to file with vagrant box to be used by library functions.
     Set it before usage of library functions.

+- vagrant\_PLUGINS\_DIR

+    Path to directory with vagrant plugins (\*.gem) to install from.
+    If not provided, plugins are installed directly from upstream.

 - vagrant\_RHN\_USERNAME